-Detailed geologic mapping in southeast Iowa was completed as part of the IGS's ongoing participation in the United States Geological Survey (USGS) STATEMAP Program.
+Detailed geologic mapping in southeast Iowa was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the United States Geological Survey (USGS) STATEMAP Program.
 Mapping was completed as part of the IGS Developing Areas and Impaired Watershed mapping initiatives and provides comprehensive surficial and bedrock geologic information.
 These maps are the basis for further development of derivative datasets and map products for use by local, county and state decision-makers.
 An increased demand for groundwater resources in the region, new research into the Lower Skunk River watershed, development of additional aggregate resources, and expanding urban areas led to the selection of southeast Iowa as a target for geologic mapping by the Iowa State Mapping Advisory Committee (SMAC).
 Key societal concerns that can be aided by this mapping project include watershed management, groundwater quantity and quality assessment, flood mitigation, aggregate resource protection, and land use planning and development.

 Bedrock mapping efforts were successful in subdividing the Mississippian Augusta Group used by Witzke and others (2010) into the Warsaw, Keokuk, and Burlington formations and in better identifying Pennsylvanian outliers.
-Quaternary mapping efforts focused on better delineation and characterization of the glacial deposits, gaining an understanding of the nature of the Skunk River alluvial system and terrace deposits, confirming loess thickness in the region, and delineating areas of shallow bedrock.
-The map area includes the Skunk River, which carried outwash from the Wisconsin age Des Moines Lobe glacial advance.
-Prior to the recent mapping, little information was available regarding the nature and thickness of sand and gravel deposits in the Skunk River.
-Mapping has helped to further delineate alluvial terraces, as well as identify and characterize sand and gravel resources associated with glacial outwash.
+Quaternary mapping efforts focused on better delineation and characterization of the glacial deposits, gaining an understanding of the nature of the alluvial system and terrace deposits, confirming loess thickness in the region, and delineating areas of shallow bedrock.
+The map area includes Sugar Creek, which joins the Mississippi River a few miles south of the quadrangle.
+Prior to the recent mapping, little information was available regarding the nature and thickness of sand and gravel deposits in Sugar Creek.
+Mapping has helped to further delineate alluvial terraces of both Holocene and Wisconsin age.
 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, groundwater protection, water supply concerns, and aggregate resource potential and protection.